 , for the inland body of water.
 It is ultimately derived from Latin lacus

 Lamar m English, African American

 From a French and English surname, originally from a place name in Normandy, which was derived from Old French la mare

-From a Scottish surname which was derived from the Old Norse given name Logmaðr
+From a Scottish surname that was derived from the Old Norse given name Logmaðr

 From the Germanic name Lanzo

-From a surname which was derived from a place name meaning "long ford" in Old English.
+From a surname that was derived from a place name meaning "long ford"